On this page you will find out about Maths Teacher Circles:

 - Building nurturing and inclusive maths learning and teaching communities.

 In 2020, Maths Teacher Circles came to Australia for the first time.
-Since this time, over 350 teachers, academics and other maths enthusiasts from across Australia have come together to share ideas about maths and teaching and to learn from one another.
+Since this time, over 500 teachers, academics and other maths enthusiasts from across Australia and overseas have come together to share ideas about maths and teaching and to learn from one another.

 This celebrated approach to professional development has been running in the United States for approximately 20 years and has a rich history that extends back even further.